Ordering & Access

 Warnings and Precautions1

-- Unintended exposure to capsaicin can cause severe irritation of eyes, mucous membranes, respiratory tract, and skin.
+- Unintended exposure to capsaicin can cause severe irritation of eyes, mucous membranes, respiratory tract, and skin in healthcare professionals, patients, and others.
+Healthcare professionals should ensure that the recommended procedures and protective measures are used when administering QUTENZA.

 - Aerosolization of capsaicin can occur upon rapid removal of QUTENZA.
 Therefore, remove QUTENZA gently and slowly by rolling the adhesive side inward.
 Inhalation of airborne capsaicin can result in coughing or sneezing.
+Administer QUTENZA in a well-ventilated treatment area.
+Provide supportive medical care if shortness of breath develops.
 If irritation of airways occurs, remove the affected individual from the vicinity of QUTENZA.
-Provide supportive medical care if shortness of breath develops.
+If respiratory irritation worsens or does not resolve, do not re-expose the affected healthcare professional or patient to QUTENZA.

 - If skin not intended to be treated is exposed to QUTENZA, apply Cleansing Gel for one minute and wipe off with dry gauze.
 After the Cleansing Gel has been wiped off, wash the area with soap and water.